The role of friends and family

 These forms of supervision strive to protect the person and/or the administration of his property.
 They also protect the person’s need to exercise his civil rights while taking into account his level of inability.
 They are subject to an obligatory periodic reassessment as provided by the law or determined by the courts.

 Only the courts can authorize a mandate or protective supervision.
 To do so, they must assess the person’s level of inability to determine which level of supervision is best.
-Further information may be obtained from:
+Further information may be obtained from The Office of the Public Curator: 514-873-4074 or 1-800-363-9020.

-These associations in Montreal and Laval comprise parents and friends of people with mental health problems.
+These associations in Montreal and and its surrounding areas are comprised of parents and friends of people with mental health problems.
 They offer support and guidance to ensure that families and their ill relatives receive personalized, quality care.
 Family associations promote the rights of the mentally ill and fight discrimination and stigma through education and empowerment.
 To prevent burnout often caused by the strain of caregiving, many family associations also offer respite through a variety of programs.
+They are independent organizations that cooperate with health professionals and mental health resources for maximum services and information.

 Montreal, Quebec H2L 2H2